JavascriptDocumentation/EloquentJavaScript/README.md

 * conditional (if, else, and switch) and looping (while, do, and for) statements.
 * Bindings can be used to file pieces of data under a name, and they are useful for tracking state in your program.
 The environment is the set of bindings that are defined.
 JavaScript systems always put a number of useful standard bindings into your environment.
 * Functions are special values that encapsulate a piece of program.
 You can invoke them by writing functionName(argument1, argument2).
 Such a function call is an expression and may produce a value.
+* JavaScript statemet corresponds to a full sentence.
+A statement stands on its own.

+String.length - access the length property of the value in string.

+Almost all of the JS values have properties.
+The exceptions are null and undefined.

+Two main ways to access properties is through a dot (.) and [] - value.x and value[x].
+When using dot, the word after the dot is the literal name of the property.

+When using [], the expression between [] is evaluated to get the property name.

+Property names are strings.

+Numbers, Strings and Booleans are immutable (impossible to change value of that type).

+#### Expression
+* a fragment of code that produces a value.
+* every value that is written literally is an expression
+* expressions can contain other expressions

 ### Call Stack
 The place where the computer stores this context is the call stack.
 Every time a function is called, the current context is stored on top of this stack.
 When a function returns, it removes the top context from the stack and uses that context to continue execution.